 IoC Utils aims to provide an abstraction to a chosen IoC framework.
 Using IoC Utils it is possible to integrate an IoC framework within a project without the worrying with the impact of code evolution of IoC technology change.

+Keep in mind that there's no standard specification for IoC so this integration might not be totally seamless.
 Some key features might be lost on the integration process as the chosen underlying IoC framework might not support all the operations.
+Read more on this subject in the FAQ. |

 Explaining the concept behind IoC frameworks is beyond the scope of this guide.
 There are several good explanations available on the web.
 The one on Wikipedia is a pretty good one.